secretstartups/handbook/sales/field-communications/field-flash-newsletter/index.html.md

 Based on the requirements above, this is the current iteration of the newsletter format:

 1. Featured
-   - The announcement we think is most impactful to the field.
+   - The announcement we think is most impactful to the Field.
 We will try to communicate this in an image with 1-2 lines of text + 1-2 links to references.
 Note that not all issues will have a featured article.
 1. Deal of the month
    - Video of sales/CS team member(s) overviewing the opportunity and/or customer and explaining how they won the deal + links to any customer-facing collateral they used (that can be publicly shared).
 1. New and noteworthy resources
    - New skills and tools like competitive intel, customer case studies, or a customer proof point highlight.
 1. Did you know?
    - Updates from sales ops and other stakeholders related to changes in the way we work or interact with other teams.
-1. What's new in GitLab
-   - The top takeaways from the latest GitLab release, mapped to one of the three value drivers and framed in the context of the customer value.
 1. Upcoming events
    - Where GitLab will be over the next two months, divided by region.
 What webinars and other virtual events we will participate in.
-1. Enablement corner
+1. Enablement corner (space permitting)
-   - Updates from field enablement regarding new or updated trainings + opportunities to reinforce SKO learning objectives. (i.e. Did you know...?/Did you remember that...?)
+   - Updates from Field Enablement regarding new or updated trainings + opportunities to reinforce Field learning objectives. (i.e. Did you know...?/Did you remember that...?)
+ 1. Channel corner
+   - Updates from Field Enablement/Channel & Alliances team regarding new or updated trainings, opportunities or news about Channel and/or Alliances. (i.e. Did you know...?/Did you remember that...?)

 ## Process
 The newsletter is sent out **on the first Monday of each month at 9 am PT or to align with the [Bi-Weekly WW Field Sales Call](/handbook/sales/sales-meetings/#ww-field-sales-call).** Based on feedback from the field, we will iterate on timing.